-Dean Paul is in his 11th season as head coach at Ohio Northern University.
+Dean Paul is in his 16th season at the helm of the Ohio Northern University football program.

-Paul has energized the ONU football program since arriving in 2004, leading the Polar Bears to 68 victories and national rankings in eight of his 10 seasons as head coach.
+Paul has energized the Polar Bear football program since his arrival in 2004, leading Ohio Northern to 101 victories and national rankings in 11 of his 15 seasons directing the team.

-Paul came to ONU after five highly successful seasons at Thomas More College in Crestview Hills, Ky.
+Paul arrived at Ohio Northern after five highly-successful seasons at Thomas More College in Crestview Hills, Ky.

-He guided the Saints to a 40-12 record in five seasons and ranks eighth among the nation’s leaders in winning percentage among active coaches.
+He guided the Saints to a 40-12 record over five seasons and ranked eighth among the nation’s leaders in win percentage among active coaches.

-Paul led Thomas More to the 2001 playoffs, where the Saints defeated MacMurray 34-30 in the first round before falling to Wittenberg in the second round.
+Paul led Thomas More to the 2001 NCAA Division III playoffs, where the Saints defeated MacMurray 34-30 in the opening round before falling to Wittenberg in the second round.

-Beginning with his first season in 1999, Paul led TMC to a 7-3 record after having posted just a 3-7 mark the previous year.
+During his first season at Thomas More in 1999, Paul led TMC to a 7-3 overall record after posting just a 3-7 mark the previous year.

-Paul guided his 2001 team to a perfect 10-0 regular-season record, the third in school history as the team outscored its opponents by an overwhelming 389-133 margin.
-TMC finished its season with an 11-1 record and a final ranking of No. 18 by the AFCA.
+Paul guided his 2001 squad to a perfect 10-0 regular season record, the third in school history, and outscored its opponents by an overwhelming 389-133 margin.
+TMC finished its season with an 11-1 record and a final ranking of No. 18 in the AFCA poll.

-The 20-2 record over those two seasons is the best in TMC history, as is the Saints’ 17-game winning streak during that span also is a program best.
+The 20-2 record over the 2000 and 2001 seasons is the best two-year stretch in TMC history, while the Saints’ 17-game winning streak during that span also is a program best.

-He serves as a voting member on the D3Football.com poll and serves on the AFCA Football Council.
+Off the field, Paul also serves as a voting member on the D3Football.com poll and on the AFCA Football Council.

 A four-year letterman at Mt.
-Union, he was named All-OAC in 1988 and 1990 and served as a team captain during his junior and senior seasons.
+Union, he was named All-Ohio Athletic Conference in 1988 and 1990 and served as a team captain during his junior and senior seasons.

-He and his wife, Tonya, have a daughter, Kendra, a sophomore at ONU, and two sons, Bryce and Brandon.
+He and his wife, Tonya, have a daughter, Kendra, an ONU graduate, and two sons, Bryce and Brandon.

 Football under Paul